 This doctoral seminar prepares advanced graduate students for theoretically grounded professional work as curriculum designers.
 The course invites deep discussion of curriculum theories and complex ideas about curriculum content that may seem perplexing or not easily applicable to the more practical negotiations involved in curriculum design.
 Students help to shape the syllabus by proposing theoretical perspectives to guide the selection of required readings.
 We then work together as a collaborative design team to create a curriculum for an authentic client, which will provide essential modeling for professional design work.

-This is a new online course that serves as an accessible introduction to curriculum design, or as an extension to more comprehensive curriculum design courses.
+This hybrid course serves as an accessible introduction to curriculum design, or as an extension to more comprehensive curriculum design courses.
 The course is suitable for non-degree professionals in a range of fields with little experience designing curriculum, as well as for knowledgeable educators and graduate students with a background in teaching.
 We explore curriculum as place-based, and curriculum design as a sensed (emotive, physical, and imaginative) creation of knowledge and experiences.
 Students learn to incorporate curriculum walks into the design of original lesson plans for their specific populations and content areas.

 All courses offered through the Department of Curriculum & Teaching at Teachers College, Columbia University